|Ordered||17 Jun 1937|

 1 ship a total loss, total tonnage 4,943 GRT

-Stricken in April 1945 at Kiel.
-Scuttled in the Kiel Arsenal.
+Scuttled on 3 May 1945 in the Kiel Arsenal after being decommissioned in April 1945.
 Wreck broken up in 1945.

 Attacks on this boat and other events